Tuition fees in the United Kingdom: Interest fees

 Students and graduates pay interest fees on student loans.
 Interest starts being added to the student loan from when the first payment is made.
-In 2012 this rate was set at the retail price index (RPI) plus up to 3% depending on income.
+In 2012 this rate was set at the Retail Price Index (RPI) plus up to 3% depending on income.
 Students who started university between 1998 and 2011 pay Bank of England base rate plus 1% or RPI, whichever is lower.
 Students who started university before 1998 pay interest set at the RPI rate.
-As a consequence of the 2012 change, students who graduate in 2017 will pay between 3.1% and 6.1% interest, despite the Bank of England base rate being 0.25%.
+As a consequence of the 2012 change, students who graduated in 2017 pay between 3.1% and 6.1% interest, despite the Bank of England base rate being 0.25%.
 In 2018, interest fees rose again, this time to 6.3% for anyone who started studying after 2012.

 If those who have taken out a student loan do not update their details with the Student Loans Company when receiving a letter or an email to update their employment status, or upon leaving the UK for 3 or more months, start a new job or become self-employed, or stop working, then they can possibly face a higher interest rate on their loan.

 In June 2019, the Brexit Party stated it would scrap all interest paid on student tuition fees and has suggested reimbursing graduates for historic interest payments made on their loans.
 In August 2019, government figures uncovered by the Labour Party showed that "students will owe a staggering £8.6bn in interest alone on their loans within five years ... almost double the current debt".